brian-dellabetta/Fusion.jl/docs/src/index.md

 [^a]: https://arxiv.org/abs/2304.01980
 [^b]: Other properties, like the frequency at which lasers are turned on and off, have to be likewise tuned to maintain the topological phase.
 [^c]: This may sound like science fiction -- how could a massive particle behave as though it has no mass?
 It is what makes condensed matter physics such a fascinating field.
 Electrons can similarly behave as though they are massless in [graphene](https://en.wikipedia.org/wiki/Graphene#Electronic_spectrum) (the honeycomb structure of graphene and the optical lattices above is not a coincidence.)
-[^d]: While this topological phase has yet to be realized experimentally, several proposals exist involving the same building blocks as in the chiral phases.
+[^d]: While this helical topological phase has yet to be realized experimentally, several proposals exist involving the same building blocks as in the chiral phases.
-[^e]: [Nuclear Fusion in a Nutshell](#Nuclear-Fusion-in-a-Nutshell), everything you need to know about fusion to understand the argument.
+[^e]: Check out [Nuclear Fusion in a Nutshell](nuclear_fusion_primer.md#Nuclear-Fusion-in-a-Nutshell) for everything you need to know about fusion to understand the argument.